bricaud/graphexp/README.md

 ### Querying the graphDB
 In the top bar, you can search the graphDB to display particular nodes.

-* The box `Enter a label` allows you to display all the nodes with a particular label.
+* The box `Node label` allows to filter nodes with a particular label during the search.
-* The box `Enter a field`, in combination with the `Enter a keyword/value` box, allows to find nodes with a particular keyword or value in their properties (fields are node properties).
+* The box `Node property`, in combination with the `Property value` box, allows to find nodes with a particular keyword or value in their properties.
 The `Type of search` allows for a perfect (equals) or partial match (Contains). *Note that the 'contains' option will only work with Janusgraph*.
 * The box `Traverse by edge` acts directly in the interactive visualization.
 If an edge label is entered in the box, clicking on a node will only display its neighbors connected with that type of edge label.
 * The `Results limit` is here to avoid overwhelming the visualization.
 It fixes the maximal le number of nodes to display per query.
 * If `Freeze exploration` is ticked, the graph displayed will stay the same even if nodes are clicked on.
 It is useful when you just need to display the node properties.